narri-madhan3105/Buffons_needle/README.md

 **Let me go through you a small derivation for deeper understanding of method**
 <img width="402" height="358" alt="buffon ggl" src="https://github.com/user-attachments/assets/c6e4f2f7-4e82-4c22-856f-453220d97676" />

-There's a plane containing parallel lines or strips with width _t_ , the needle we're gonna drop have a length _l_ and P is the final probability we need to calculate
+There's a plane containing parallel lines or strips with width _t_ , the needle we're dropping have a length _l_ and P is the final probability we need to calculate